raspiblitz/raspiblitz/dietpi/Odroid_HC1_XU4.md

     `tail -n1000 -f /tmp/DietPi-Update/dietpi-update.log` - follow the dietpi-update process
     `tail -n1000 -f /var/tmp/dietpi/logs/dietpi-automation_custom_script.log` follow the output of the build_sdcard.sh

-    Starting from from a v6.14 DietPi image is causing a bootloop after the first restart.
+    Starting from a v6.14 DietPi image is causing a bootloop after the first restart.
 See the issue: https://github.com/MichaIng/DietPi/issues/2495.
 This will be sorted out once a new image version is uploaded for the Odroids to dietpi.com.
     To get past it:
      * Log in with root after the first restart (when the loop is ongoing - without any output to the HDMI screen)
     * CTRL+C, run `dietpi-update` and update